-Students may only consider internship offers that meet or exceed the current graduate student hourly stipend rate (2022-2023 is \$31.73) before accepting an offer.
-Students must notify the Academic Program Administrator at least four weeks prior to the start date of their internship to allow adequate time for GSC review.
-The following must be provided at the time of the request:
+Students may only consider internship offers that meet or exceed the current graduate stipend rate before accepting an offer.
+All offers will be reviewed by the Graduate Studies Committee after submitting their internship request to the Academic Program Administrator.
+Requests must be submitted at least four weeks prior to the start date of their internship start date, The following must be provided at the time of the request:

-- Employment offer letter - Employer Information - Location of work - Dates of internship / starting and end date - Stipend amount (meeting the department standard) - Full-time or part-time (specific expected hours per week) - Student and adviser statement that demonstrates relevancy and importance - of the research toward graduate student degree - Any possible Conflict of Interest (Rice University Policy No. 838)
+- Employment offer letter - o Employer Information - Location of work - o Dates of internship / starting and end date - Stipend amount (meeting the department standard) - Full-time or part-time (specific expected hours per week) - Student and adviser statement that demonstrates relevancy and importance of the research toward graduate student degree - Any possible Conflict of Interest (Rice University Policy No. 838)